lnxchk/chefdk-fundamentals/scene_04.md

 -

 That's not really delightful.
-It is great to store recipes within a cookbook but it would be get tiresome working with recipes in this way.
-Constantly having to specify the path.
+It is great to store recipes within a cookbook but its tiresome working with recipes in this way.
+Constantly having to specify this entire path.

 And that's because `chef-apply` is a great tool to explore concepts within Chef but it is not the tool that you will be using on your production systems.

-There is another tool named 'chef-client' which we will explore later.
+There is another tool named 'chef-client' which we will explore in the next section.

 -